 \subsection{Safe Driver}

-Driving based environments are emerging as benchmarks for the problem of constraint inference \cite{icrl2}, owing to the nuanced aspect of safety when it comes to driving.
-We test our algorithm on the \textit{Driver} simulator introduced in \cite{driver_env_citation, driver_env_citation2} to learn safe behaviours from feedback.
-This environment consists of two scenarios that a self driving agent is likely to encounter on the Highway: a blocked road and a lane change.
-We add another scenario that represents overtaking in a two lane highway, where the agent must overtake a slower car in its lane by using the second lane.
-This can be dangerous as the traffic in this lane is in the other direction and hence the agent must do so in a safe manner.
-We provide a brief description of the environment below.
+Driving-based environments are emerging as key benchmarks for addressing the problem of constraint inference \cite{icrl2}, particularly due to the complex safety considerations involved in driving.
+We evaluate our algorithm using the \textit{Driver} simulator introduced in \cite{driver_env_citation, driver_env_citation2} to learn safe behaviors from feedback.
+This environment encompasses two scenarios that a self-driving agent is likely to encounter on the highway: a blocked road and a lane change.
+Additionally, we introduce a third scenario that involves overtaking on a two-lane highway, where the agent must safely pass a slower car in its lane by utilizing the second lane.
+This maneuver poses risks, as traffic in this lane is moving in the opposite direction, necessitating careful execution.
+Below, we provide a brief description of the environment.

-The \textit{Driver} environment used point-mass dynamic and consists of continuous state and action spaces.
-The state $s_i$ of a vehicle in the simulation is described by the tuple $(x, y, \phi, v)$, that consists of the agent's position $(x,y)$, heading $\phi$ and velocity $v$.
-The observation of the \textit{ego} vehicle consists of the concatenation of the states of all the vehicles in the scene.
-The environment takes two actions $(a_1, a_2)$ where $a_1$ represents the steering input $a_2$ represents the applied acceleration.
+The Driver environment utilizes point-mass dynamics and features continuous state and action spaces.
+The state of a vehicle in the simulation is represented by the tuple $(x, y, \phi, v)$, which includes the agent's position $(x,y)$, heading $\phi$ and velocity $v$.
+The observation of the ego vehicle is formed by concatenating the states of all vehicles in the scene.
+The environment allows for two actions $(a_1, a_2)$ where $a_1$ represents the steering input $a_2$ denotes the applied acceleration.

 The state of the agents evolves as, where $\alpha$ is used to control the friction.
 Additionally, the velocity is clipped to the range $[-1,1]$ at each timestep.